A sales contract defines a relationship between two parties. A lot of time and effort is spent in contract negotiation to draw up the perfect deal.

-In this post, learn about the key stages of contract negotiation, strategies for running a smooth negotiation, and scenarios where it makes sense to negotiate your contracts.
+In this post, you’ll learn about the key stages of contract negotiation, strategies for running a smooth negotiation, and scenarios where it makes sense to negotiate your contracts.

 What is contract negotiation?